 The costs of obtaining the Grant of Probate or Letters of Administration and of administering the estate.

-The person making a Will (male or also used for all genders)
+The person making a Will (male or also used for all genders).

-A female person making a Will
+A female person making a Will.

 An arrangement under which the legal ownership of property or assets is held by one person (the trustee) for the benefit of another or others (the beneficiaries).
 The person setting up the trust is the settlor.
 Wills very frequently create trusts for the distribution of the estate, but they are also very common to protect assets when someone wants to pass on the benefit of property without totally relinquishing control over it.
 A trust created by a person to be managed during their lifetime is a trust inter vivos.

 One or more persons hold property for the benefit of others (the beneficiaries).
-A Trustee is the person who is acting in the trust and holds the property for the benefit of someone else.
+A Trustee is a person who is acting in the trust and holds the property for the benefit of someone else.

 The formal document by which a Testator/Testatrix confirms their wishes as to the division of their estate on death.